savvagen/gatling-pet-project/README.md

 Hello World!
 ```

-Grafana Dashboard will be accessible by address: http://127.0.0.1:3000/
+Grafana Dashboards will be accessible by address: http://127.0.0.1:3000/

 ## 2. Running 5 min.
 Load Test